"A candle loses nothing by lighting another candle." - James Keller

 My killer engineer friend Silas texted me "Yo, I'm on the market."
 Four days later, he had a dream job.

-When my friend Charlie (one of the most impressive, driven people I’ve ever met) started a new company, I intro'd him to 22 investors.
-And he went on to raise $3M in 3 weeks.
+My friend Charlie (one of the most impressive, driven people I’ve ever met) started a new company, and I intro'd him to 22 investors.
+He went on to raise $3M in 3 weeks.
+I took no finder’s fee (but he surprised me with equity for the help!)

-When I find a great deal, I can't help myself.
-I have to share it.
+Here’s the thing: when I find a great deal, I can't help myself - I have to share it.
 Business or not.
 I reckon myself as a hawk, constantly scanning the landscape from above.
 When I spot something good, I swoop in - then I share it.
-Like this:
+Like when…

-- When my roommates and I spotted a 4,600 sqft house on Zillow in Haight-Ashbury, we knew it was good.
-But it was too expensive as a four-bedroom.
-So we built a wall in the attic, got two more friends, and turned it into a six-bed.
+- My roommates and I spotted a 4,600 sqft house on Zillow in Haight-Ashbury.
+Toured it, fell in love, and signed on the spot.
+But it was wayyy out of budget as a four-bed.
+So we called two more friends, built a wall in the attic, and turned it into a six-bed.
 Now we regularly host coffee clubs, dinners, and concerts.

-- When I learned the Goodwill in Japantown had quality slacks (rich Pac Heights people donate there), I told everyone.
+- Or when I learned the Goodwill in Japantown had quality slacks (rich Pac Heights people donate there), I told everyone.
 Now we all rock Brooks Brothers for $7.

-- When my friend Johnny figured out how to hire killer SDRs for only 10% commission, I told every startup operator I know.
+- Or when my friend Johnny figured out how to hire killer SDRs for only 10% commission, I told every startup operator I know.
 They've gotten eight new customers in two months.

 I love formal deals too - like the ones I close at Origami.
-That’s why sales is awesome.
-If your product is great, then you get paid to help people.
+The awesome thing about sales is if your product is great, then you are getting paid to help people.

-Here's what I've realized: alpha exists, but it's not evenly distributed.
-There are incredible things in this world that most people just don't know about.
-And let me tell you something: there's nothing better than finding them + sharing it with your dawgs.
+Zooming out, I've realized there are incredible things in this world that most people just don't know about (yet).
+Alpha exists, but it's not evenly distributed.
+And let me tell you something: there's nothing better than finding that alpha + sharing it with your people, and seeing them thrive a bit more because of it.

 - L